 The 2011 CTP recommended implementation of a bicycle facility network designed to serve both dedicated cyclists, whose primary means of transportation is a bicycle, and recreational users.
 Dedicated, striped bicycle lanes were recommended as the primary facility type for the proposed bicycle network, while off-street trails were also proposed where appropriate.
-Figure 3 displays the City's current and planned bicycle facilities based on the 2011 CTP and additional bicycle infrastructure studies completed since that time, including a recent 2015 Bicycle Assessment by the Atlanta Bicycle Coalition.
+Figure C.6.5 displays the City's current and planned bicycle facilities based on the 2011 CTP and additional bicycle infrastructure studies completed since that time.